DevExpress/devextreme-documentation/api-reference/10 UI Components/CollectionWidget/1 Configuration/onSelectionChanging.md

 #include common-ref-elementparam with { element: "UI component" }

 ##### field(e.removedItems): Array<any>
-The data of the items whose selection has been canceled.
+The data of the items removed from selection.

 ##### field(e.model): any
 Model data.
 Available only if you use Knockout.